darcamo/darcamo.github.com/_posts/2014-08-01-the-first-post.md

 and start writting using the Markdown syntax.

-I won't enter in details, since there are better places to learn about jekyll.
-A good place is [jekyll own page](http://jekyllrb.com/docs/home/).
+I won't enter in details, since there are better places to learn about Jekyll.
+A good place is [Jekyll's own page](http://jekyllrb.com/docs/home/).

 If you need helo with the markdown syntax,